melanchall/drywetmidi/README.md

 ## Getting Started

 Let's see small examples of what you can do with the library.
+Full docs available [here](https://melanchall.github.io/drywetmidi).

-It's possible to [read a MIDI file](https://melanchall.github.io/drywetmidi/articles/file-reading-writing/MIDI-file-reading.html), then [collect all notes](https://melanchall.github.io/drywetmidi/articles/high-level-managing/Getting-objects.html) from it and print their time and length in the [metric](https://melanchall.github.io/drywetmidi/articles/high-level-managing/Time-and-length.html) (hours, minutes, second, ...) format:
+Simple task: [read a MIDI file](https://melanchall.github.io/drywetmidi/articles/file-reading-writing/MIDI-file-reading.html), then [collect all notes](https://melanchall.github.io/drywetmidi/articles/high-level-managing/Getting-objects.html) from it and print their times and lengths in the [metric](https://melanchall.github.io/drywetmidi/articles/high-level-managing/Time-and-length.html) (hours, minutes, second, ...) format:

 ```csharp
 var midiFile = MidiFile.Read("MyFile.mid");